chrrasmussen/Idris2-Erlang/README.md

 2. From Chez Scheme bootstrap — Recommended installation method.
 3. Using an existing version of `idris2` — Recommended if one wants to contribute to `Idris2-Erlang`.

-Option 2 and 3 will build an executable named `idris2erl`.
-This is done to avoid clashing with an existing installation of `idris2`.
+The built executable is named `idris2erl`.
+This is done to avoid clashing with an existing installation of `idris2`. `idris2erl` is configured to use Erlang as the default code generator.

 ### From Erlang source code